bplmaps/lmec-main-site/content/articles/small-grants-2024.md

 ---

 > As part of the Leventhal Center's support for public geographic scholarship, we annually award a limited number of [small grants for digital publications](https://www.leventhalmap.org/research/digital-publication-small-grants/) to early career researchers and scholars.
 Throughout 2024, we will publish the outputs from their projects.
 Read on to learn more about this year's cohort of awardees!
+>
+> We are currently accepting applications for the 2024-2025 round of small grants for early career digital publications.
+Please reach out to [Ian Spangler](https://www.leventhalmap.org/about/people/ian-spangler/) if you have any questions about the application.

 ### Ilana Bean